Trains in Switzerland

 International night trains

-The following night trains connect Switzerland with Austria, Germany, Hungary, Croatia and Serbia.
+The following night trains connect Switzerland with Austria, Germany, Hungary, Croatia, Czechia, Slovenia and the Netherlands:

 Zurich - Linz – Vienna